Therealkorris/Image-Editor/Readme.md

 # Advanced Image Processor

-This project is an advanced image processing application built with PyQt5.
-It provides functionalities for image uploading, OCR (Optical Character Recognition), translation, and Llava analysis.
+This project is an advanced image-processing application built with PyQt5.
+It provides functionalities for image uploading, OCR (Optical Character Recognition), translation, and Llava image analysis.
 The application is designed to handle multiple images and perform various operations on them.

 ## Features